Finding Mr. Wright: Plot

 Clark Townsend is single and gay, along with being a successful Hollywood talent manager.
 His client, and best friend Eddy Malone, is a popular TV actress who is a booze loving party girl.
 Her constant partying is making Clark and his cross dressing secretary Goldie, increasingly high strung.
 Eddy's publicist TJ is fed up with the constant drama as well.
 So TJ invites Pearce Wright, a life coach and counselor, who also happens to be gay, to a party to try and straighten Eddy out.
 After witnessing her antics at the party, Pearce suggests a weekend wilderness therapy retreat to bring her back down to earth.
-Pearce also has a ulterior motive for the retreat, because after meeting Clark at the party, he is attracted to Clark and wants to see if there is a possible relationship to be developed.
+Pearce also has an ulterior motive for the retreat, because after meeting Clark at the party, he is attracted to Clark and wants to see if there is a possible relationship to be developed.
 The whole crew, and a few tag-alongs all decide to go, and when they arrive, Pearce begins the task of leading this unusual and diverse group of characters to a new outlook on life.
 In the end, Clark and Pearce finally get together and begin a relationship.